ethz-asl/wavemap/docs/pages/installation/cmake.rst

 .. rstcheck: ignore-directives=tab-set-code
 .. rstcheck: ignore-roles=gh_file

 Wavemap's C++ library can be used as standard CMake package.
-In the following sections, we'll present three ways in which you can include it in your own CMake project.
+In the following sections, we'll present four ways in which you can include it in your own CMake project.

 Note that if you intend to use wavemap with ROS1, you can skip this guide and proceed directly to the :doc:`ROS1 installation page <ros1>`.